leonw774/MyMidiModel/README.md

 - Files in `configs/eval_midi_to_piece_paras` are a parameter for `evaluate_model.sh` and `evaluated_model_wrapper.py`.
 They are referenced as a parameter in files of `configs/train`.
 We don't set it though cause the default is written in the code, but if you want a different parameter you can make a new file and reference the path.

+## Datasets (`data/midis/`)

+The datasets we used, SymphonyNet_Dataset and lmd_full, are expected to be found under `data/midis`.
+However, the path `midi_to_corpus.py` would be looking is the `MIDI_DIR_PATH` and `TEST_PATHLIST` set in the the corpus configuration file.
+So it could be in any place you want.
+Just set the path right.

-## Corpus Structure (`data/corpus`)
+## Corpus Structure (`data/corpus/`)

-Corpi are located at `data/corpus`.
+Corpi are located at `data/corpus/`.
 A complete "corpus" is directory containing at least 5 files in the following list.

 - `corpus`: A text file.
 Each `\n`-separated line is a text representation of a midi file.
 This is the "main form" of the representation.
 Created by `midi_to_corpus.py`.
 - `paras`: A yaml file that contains parameters of pre-processing used by `midi_to_corpus.py`.
 Created by `midi_to_corpus.py`.